CodeReb00t/mothers-tribute-blog/README.md

 **ExpertHire:** Thank you for providing the resources and support throughout this task. 🙏

-**Shreeram Sir:** A big thank you for guiding me through this project and helping me understand the essential concepts needed for success. 🙌
+**Shriram Sir:** A big thank you for guiding me through this project and helping me understand the essential concepts needed for success. 🙌